Mose16/Assessment-3.7-AS91906/README.md

 Ver-4
   Product page finished with purchase button functioning, purchase and purchase_success pages created managing the purchase proccess of     the products with changes to the python file adding functionality.
 Planning document for this version.

+Ver-5
+  Create a return system to restock the items, requires name and last name of the booker.